how to store cannabis after harvesting?

 How Long You Can Store Cannabis Without Losing Quality?

-1. Store Cannabis for 3–6 Months: What to Expect
+1. Storing Cannabis for 3–6 Months

-2. Store Cannabis for 6–12 Months: Tips and Results
+2. Storing Cannabis for 6–12 Months

 3. Long-Term Cannabis Storage: 12 Months and Beyond